 - Études for technique improvement.

-- Ways of becoming acquainted with a wide swath of musical history, much of which is little known, such as Bach cantata obbligatos.
+- Ways of becoming acquainted with a wide swath of musical history, such as many astoundingly little-known Bach cantata obbligatos.

 - Secondary emphasis on bass recorder repertoire, including solos without the sneaking suspicion that the alto is more appropriate.